dashed-slug/wallets/readme.txt

 7. **Frontend - transactions** - The \[wallets_transactions\] shortcode displays an AJAX-powered table of past transactions affecting the accounts of your users.

 == Changelog ==

+= 1.0.3 =
+* Fixed issue where deactivating any plugin would fail due to nonce error

 = 1.0.2 =
 * Clearer disclaimer